mgsloan/mgsloan-site/posts/deck-desk/post.md

 It can get a bit tough to be productive on a super hot day.
 This was a bit of a challenge for me in the summer.
-I found one good approach was to use simply use evaporative cooling[^cooling-vests] - douse a t-shirt in water and then wear it!
+I found one good approach was to use evaporative cooling[^cooling-vests] - douse a t-shirt in water and then wear it!

-I also set up a [mist-based patio cooling system][] on the 2018 deck desk, and found that to be quite good for cooling the air, and generally refreshing.
+I also experimented with a [mist-based patio cooling system][] on the 2018 deck desk, and found that to be quite good for cooling the air, and generally refreshing.

 [mist-based patio cooling system]: https://smile.amazon.com/gp/product/B01A9IU0C0